MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-201-General-Provisions/section-201.7.md

 (xi) Statements on the application conflict or are so unclear that the claimant cannot be adequately identified.

-(d) *Minor substantive errors.* Where a registration includes minor substantive errors or omissions which would generally have been rectified before registration, the Copyright Office will attempt to rectify the error through correspondence with the remitter.
+(d) *Minor substantive errors.* Where a registration includes minor substantive errors or omissions which would generally have been rectified before registration, the Copyright Office will attempt to rectify the error through correspondence with the applicant.
 Except in those cases enumerated in paragraph (c) of this section, if the Office is unable for any reason to obtain the correct information or deposit copy, the registration record will be annotated to state the nature of the informality and show that the Copyright Office attempted to correct the registration.

 [50 FR 40835, Oct.
-7, 1985, as amended at 60 FR 34168, June 30, 1995; 65 FR 39819, June 28, 2000; 66 FR 34372, June 28, 2001]
+7, 1985, as amended at 60 FR 34168, June 30, 1995; 65 FR 39819, June 28, 2000; 66 FR 34372, June 28, 2001; 82 FR 9356, Feb.
+6, 2017]